swiftlang/swift-evolution/proposals/0107-unsaferawpointer.md

 rawPtr.storeRaw(AnotherType.self, with: AnotherType())
 ```

-For both loading from and storing to raw memory, the programmer takes
-responsibility for ensuring size and alignment compatibility between
-the type of value held in memory and the type used to access the
+`SomeType` and `AnotherType` need not to be related types.
+They must
+only be layout compatible.
+In other words, the programmer must ensure
+compatibilty of the size, alignment, and position of references.
+This
-memory via a raw pointer.
-This requires some knowledge of the ABI.
+requires some knowledge of the ABI.

-When loading from raw memory, and potentially reinterpreting a value,
+Loading from raw memory reinterprets the in-memory bytes, and
-the programmer takes responsibility for ensuring that class references
+constructs a new local value.
+If that value contains class references,
+the class type of those reference must be related to the instance's
-are never formed to an unrelated object type.
-This is a
+dynamic type.
+This is a incontravertible property of all reference
-incontravertible property of all reference values in the
+values in the system.
-system.
-Otherwise, as long as the above conditions are met, loading is
-safe.

-Storing a value into raw memory requires consideration of the type of
+Storing a value into raw memory does not support reference
+types.
+Additionally, it requires consideration of the type of value
-value being overwritten because a raw store overwrites memory contents
+being overwritten because a raw store overwrites memory contents
 without destroying the previous value.
 Storing to raw memory is safe
-if both the previous value in memory, and the value being stored are
+if either the memory is uninitialized or initialized to a trivial
+type.
+The value being stored must also be trivial so that it can be
-trivial types, which can be assigned via a bit-for-bit copy.
+assigned via a bit-for-bit copy.

+### Trivial types

+A "trivial type" promises that assignment just requires a fixed-size
+bit-for-bit copy without any indirection or reference-counting
+operations.
+Generally, native Swift types that do not contain strong
+or weak references or other forms of indirection are trivial, as are
+imported C structs and enums.

+Examples of trivial types:
+- Integer and floating-point types
+- `Bool`
+- `Optional<T>` where `T` is trivial
+- `Unmanaged<T: AnyObject>`
+- struct types where all members are trivial
+- enum types where all payloads are trivial

 ## Expected use cases

-This section lists several typical use cases involving `UsafeRawPointer`.
+This section lists several typical use cases involving
+`UnsafeRawPointer` and `UnsafePointer`.

 For explanatory purposes consider the following global definitions: